- Search The Registry

 - About Us

 - Creating Support

 - My Account

-Born Julia Reed she was from Tulsa, Oklahoma.
-She earned her B.A. in Music from Langston University, her M.A. degree in music education from Roosevelt University and her Ph.D. in education from California coast University, Santa Ana.
+Born Julia Reed, she was from Tulsa, Oklahoma.
+She earned her B.A. in Music from Langston University, her M.A. degree in music education from Roosevelt University, and her Ph.D. in education from California Coast University, Santa Ana.

-As an actress she appeared in three feature films, Mr. Billion (1977), Penn & Teller (2003) and State of the Black Union: Jamestown The Next 400 Years (2007).
+As an actress, she appeared in three feature films, Mr. Billion (1977), Penn & Teller (2003), and State of the Black Union: Jamestown The Next 400 Years (2007).

 Following a move to California, Hare served as the director of educational programs at the Oakland Museum and later hosted talk shows for both ABC television and KSFO radio stations.
-She also served as the public relations director in the local federal housing program in San Francisco.
+She also served as the public relations director of the local federal housing program in San Francisco.
 Julia Hare died on February 25, 2019.